sirisian/ecmascript-types/ranges.md

 	*operator...(): Iterator.<T>;

 	// The bounds are value generics, not arguments.
 A runtime bound would
+	// defeat the specialization the type exists to provide. `of` survives the
+	// arrival of literals for all four intervals because it is the only way to
+	// construct a range in code GENERIC OVER ITS BOUNDS: a literal fixes its
+	// bounds by its own marker, so `function widen<S: Bound, E: Bound>(a, b)
+	// { return Range.of.<S, E>(a, b); }` has no literal spelling.
-	// defeat the specialization the type exists to provide. static of<T: Ordered.<T>, S: Bound, E: Bound>(start: T, end: T): Range.<T, S, E>;
+	static of<T: Ordered.<T>, S: Bound, E: Bound>(start: T, end: T): Range.<T, S, E>;
 }